Employee Cyberthreat Training Is Critical to a Firm’s Long-Term Success

-A firm’s success depends heavily on the skills and talents of the people it employs, that’s why companies take great pride in hiring the very best people.
+A firm’s success depends heavily on the skills and talents of its staff.

 This all makes sense.

-Cybersecurity training should also clearly define an organization’s resources for reporting cyber threats, such as IT and cybersecurity department emails and phone numbers.
+- Clearly defines the organization’s resources for reporting cyberthreats, such as providing IT and cybersecurity department personnel email addresses and phone numbers.